heritagefund/tech-docs/source/documentation/data_dictionary/tables/_declarations.md

 ## declarations

-Records a declaration as JSONB, so it is searchable.
+Records a declaration as JSON.
 When a declaration is revised, or a new declaration added, then a new row will be added to this table.

+JSONB considered, but no expectations for extensive searching within the JSON.

 ```
   id: UUID <<PK>>